Force Majeure and Bunker Supply Contracts: It's Complicated

 So unprecedented are this year's events it has been suggested that any players in the bunker supply chain that are potentially exposed would be protected by force majeure - that is, the contracts can be declared void as one or more parties cannot perform due to an "act of God" or other unforeseen event beyond their control.

 While this may well be true for some stakeholders, it will not be the case for all.
-As explained to Ship & Bunker by maritime lawyer Robert E. O'Connor, Managing Partner at Montgomery McCracken, it's complicated.
+As explained to Ship & Bunker by maritime lawyer Robert E. O'Connor, New York Office Managing Partner at Montgomery McCracken, it's complicated.

 What is it, What is it Not?